She Got Paid $35 — How Much Is the Nike Logo Worth Today?

 The most straightforward measure of the logo’s value is its direct impact on merchandise sales.
 The Swoosh transforms ordinary products into premium items, commanding higher prices.
 A plain white t-shirt might sell for £10, but add that distinctive curved mark, and suddenly, consumers willingly pay £30 or more.

-This “logo premium” extends across Nike's entire product range, from budget trainers to high-end athletic wear.
-The pricing power derived from the Swoosh contributes billions to Nike's annual revenue.
+This “logo premium” extends across Nike’s entire product range, from budget trainers to high-end athletic wear.
+The Swoosh’s pricing power contributes billions to Nike’s annual revenue.

 Assessing the precise value of the Nike Swoosh presents a fascinating challenge for brand valuation experts.
-While the logo itself cannot be separated from the broader Nike brand in financial terms, we can make some educated estimates based on current data.
+While the logo itself cannot be separated financially from the broader Nike brand, we can make educated estimates based on current data.

 According to recent valuations, the Nike brand will be worth approximately £40 billion in 2025.
 Brand identity experts generally attribute 10-15% of a company’s overall brand value to its primary logo when it enjoys exceptional recognition and consistency, as the Swoosh certainly does.

-Using this framework, we can reasonably estimate the Nike logo's standalone value at between £4-6 billion.
+Using this framework, we can reasonably estimate the Nike logo’s standalone value at between £4 and £ 6 billion.

 But that’s just the beginning of the story.